-I get a lot of queries about what colour to paint fascias, gutters and windows.
-It is something that people really struggle with.
+I get a lot of queries about what colours exterior trims like gutters, fascias, downpipes and windows should be.
+It is an area that people really struggle with.

-The most common questions are “should the gutters blend in with the walls or the roof?” and “should the fascia match the gutters?” and “what colour should I paint my downpipe?”
+The most common questions I get are “should my gutters blend in with the walls or the roof?” or “should my fascia match the gutters?” or “what colour should I paint my downpipes?”

-I hope this has given you a clearer idea of what colours to choose for your gutters, fascias and other exterior elements.
+I hope this has given you a clearer idea of what colours to choose for your gutters, fascias and other exterior trims.

 Until next time,